DillibabuKPSSD/COVID-19-Contact-Tracing-System/README.md

 # COVID-19-Contact-Tracing-System
+The most difficult part in today’s  situation is to trace people who  might have been in contact with a  covid 19 positive patient at any  given point in time.

 We have developed a  comprehensive contact tracing  system that will help authorities to easily track the affected  individual’s journey and those  people who were near him / her  during the same time.

+This is achieved through a GPS based  application that needs to be installed by  everyone on their smartphones.
+Since most  of them by default have their GPS enabled,  this will help us to trace contacts easily.
+This  application will run in the background even  if the user kills the app.

+Once we have everyone install this  application, the authorities will be able to  access the following information via their  dashboard.

 # ❗️**DISCLAIMER**
 **PROJECT STATUS: We have developed an MVP version for Covers vs COVID Hackathon, This needs to proceed with further development to productize this application.**